SpiceSharp/SpiceSharp/README.md

 The project Spice2SpiceSharp contains a tool that I use to convert Spice models to the SpiceSharp framework (C and C# are not that different when it comes to model calculations).
 This minimizes the error I make when porting the model to this framework.
 Some manual work is still necessary though, and errors can still sneak in.
 Use the models at your own risk.

+The project SpiceSharpParser contains a netlist parser.
+It uses a tool CSharpCC (which is a port from JavaCC) to generate the parser.
+The file spicelang.cc contains the grammar.
+You can use the class NetlistReader to parse netlists from a stream.

 Although many features have been copied or integrated from Spice 3f5, this is not an exact copy.
 It might behave slightly different from other Spice simulators (eg. timestep control for transient simulations).

 ## Example